 Are you interested in scheduling a consultation with one of our bariatric surgeons?
-First, we ask that you complete an Information Session.
+First, we ask that you complete a free information session.

-We have regularly scheduled sessions at Johns Hopkins Bayview Medical Center and Howard County General Hospital, as well as locations in Cockeysville, White Marsh and Bel Air.
-We also offer online sessions.
+We have regularly scheduled sessions at Johns Hopkins Bayview Medical Center and Howard County General Hospital, as well as online sessions.
 These sessions discuss the procedures that we offer, the risks and benefits of bariatric surgery, and insurance considerations.
 After you successfully complete your Information Session, we will collect your contact information and a member of our staff will contact you to schedule your appointment.

-To select an Information Session to attend, click the "Information Sessions" link in our left-side menu.
+Click here to select an information session.
 If you have any questions, please call our office at the number listed below.

 A Patient's Perspective on Bariatric Surgery

 Johns Hopkins Center for Bariatric Surgery offers patients comprehensive treatment alternatives.
 Learn first-hand from a patient how bariatric surgery improved her health and quality of life

 Improving Diabetes through Lifestyle and Surgery Study (IDeaLS)